Izamal: Spanish Colonial era

-After the Spanish conquest of Yucatán in the 16th century a Spanish colonial city was founded atop the existing Maya one; however it was decided that it would take a prohibitively large amount of work to level these two huge structures and so the Spanish contented themselves with placing a small Christian temple atop the great pyramid and building a large Franciscan Monastery atop the acropolis.
+After the Spanish conquest of Yucatán in the 16th century, a Spanish colonial city was founded atop the existing Maya one.
+However, due to the immense effort required to level the two massive structures, the Spanish opted to place a small Christian temple atop the great pyramid and construct a large Franciscan Monastery on the acropolis.
 It was named after San Antonio de Padua.
 Completed in 1561, the open atrium of the Monastery is still today second in size only to that at the Vatican.
 Most of the cut stone from the Pre-Columbian city was reused to build the Spanish churches, monastery, and surrounding buildings.

-Izamal was the first chair of the Bishops of Yucatán before they were moved to Mérida.
+Izamal was the first seat of the Bishops of Yucatán before they were moved to Mérida.
 The fourth Bishop of Yucatán, Diego de Landa lived here.

 Modern history

 The town of Izamal was first granted the status of city by the government of Yucatán on 4 December 1841.
 On 13 August 1923 it was demoted to town status.
-It was again officially ranked as a city on 1 December 1981.
+It regained its status as a city on 1 December 1981.

-In 1975 the official in charge of land redistribution was repeatedly accused of political corruption; letters of complaint were sent from citizens of Izamal to Mérida and Mexico City with no response.
-The official was found stoned to death under a large pile of rocks in the town's main square.
-A Mexican Army unit occupied the town for some days after the incident, but investigators failed to find anyone in town who knew anything about what happened.
+For much of the 19th and 20th centuries, the henequen industry formed the basis of Izamal's economy.
+When that industry declined in the 1960s, the municipal and state government began efforts to turn Izamal into a tourist destination, transforming the city's appearance in the process.
+Izamal's buildings owe their distinctive color scheme to Jorge Carlos González Rodríguez, mayor of Izamal from 1959 to 1961, who ordered the removal of the commercial signs that blighted the facades and rooftops of many buildings at the time, and the painting of those buildings in yellow and white.
+In 1965, Governor of Yucatán Luis Torres Mesías ordered the demolition of several buildings surrounding the San Antonio de Padua convent.
+He and his successor Carlos Loret de Mola Mediz also oversaw the conversion of Plaza Zamná from a public market into a park.

 Pope John Paul II visited Izamal in August 1993, where he performed a mass and presented the statue of the Virgin with a silver crown.

 Present day

-Izamal remains a place of pilgrimage within the Yucatán state, now for the veneration of Roman Catholic saints.
+Izamal remains a place of pilgrimage within the state of Yucatán, now for the veneration of Roman Catholic saints.
 Several saints statues at Izamal are said to perform miracles.
-An early colonial era statue of the Virgin of the Immaculate Conception ("Our Lady of Izamal") is particularly venerated, and is the Yucatán state's patron saint.
+An early colonial era statue of the Virgin of the Immaculate Conception ("Our Lady of Izamal") is particularly venerated, and is the state's patron saint.

 The Yucatec Maya language is still heard at least as much as Spanish in Izamal.
 It is the first language in the homes of the majority of the people.
 Most signs are in both languages.

 Major Fiestas are held in Izamal on April 3, May 3, August 15, and December 8.

 Izamal is the home of a distillery which produces an eponymous mezcal from the hearts of the locally grown agave plants.

 Izamal was named a "Pueblo Mágico" in 2002.